Ferry Corsten: 2015–2017: Hello World, From the Heavens and Blueprint

-On February 23, 2015, Corsten released the first installment of the "Hello World EP" series.
-The first single off the EP is the electro-pop track "Hyper Love" which was released in 2014.
+On 23 February 2015, Corsten released the first instalment of the "Hello World EP" series.
+The first single off the EP is the electro-pop track "Hyper Love", which was released in 2014.
 It is followed by "Back To Paradise," with vocals by Haris, and "Beat As One" (featuring Angelika Vee).
 Other tracks include "Tonka" and "Make It Ours" (featuring Chris Jones).

 In May 2015, Corsten announced the comeback of Gouryella with his release entitled "Anahera."
 The single was awarded the Tune of the Year on Armin van Buuren's radio show, A State of Trance for the year 2015.
 Since then, Corsten has played at festivals as Gouryella including Electric Daisy Carnival: New York, Southeast Asian Games (SEA), and Beyond Wonderland.
 The follow-up Hello World EP 2 debuted in July 2015, bringing uptempo, dance tunes such as "Homeward", "Reborn" and "Find a Way".
 After releasing the third part at the very end of 2015, Corsten combined all parts into a Hello World artist album.

 Early 2016 saw Corsten nominated for two International Dance Music Awards – 'Best Trance DJ' and 'Best Trance Track' for Anahera.
 On 13 June 2016, Corsten released his newest Gouryella track, "Neba."
 In support of his single, he took his Gouryella live project to Ultra Europe, Balaton Sound Festival and Tomorrowland.
 Following the second run of Gouryella live performances across the globe, Corsten unveiled "From The Heavens", a full-length album which, apart from Anahera and Neba, features new versions of the Gouryella classics like "Gouryella", "Walhalla", "Ligaya" and "Tenshi".
-On May 26, 2017, Corsten released his 6th studio album, entitled Blueprint, a concept album that includes a full-length sci-fi story narrated by Campbell Scott and written by screenwriter David H. Miller, with vocals by Haliene and Eric Lumiere.
+On 26 May 2017, Corsten released his 6th studio album, entitled Blueprint, a concept album that includes a full-length sci-fi story narrated by Campbell Scott and written by screenwriter David H. Miller, with vocals by Haliene and Eric Lumiere.